 Last spring, growers in other areas experienced a stretch of bad weather which put a further strain on the supply.
 South American farmers have faced back-to-back seasons of cooler and wetter weather than is normal.
 This made crop yields smaller than average.
 As farmers, they are used to good years and bad years but the pandemic has made recovery after a bad couple of seasons more difficult.

 Another difficulty we've faced in the industry is issues with transport.
-Our flowers come to us by sea, ground and air - depending on the country of origin.
+Our flowers come to us by sea, ground and air - depending on from where in Canada or the country of origin.
 Travel restrictions have resulted in fewer flights globally.
 This has impacted the availability of 'out of season' flowers greatly.

 I know this all sounds dire but the good news is we can still get flowers.
 Local growers have actually been doing pretty well during this time.
 They have been creative and willing to go the extra mile to help out stores like ours.
 Our buyer is also creative and diligent in sourcing the freshest product for our customers.
 Prices and availability of some product has changed but we are working hard to stay your favourite floral stop in The Peg.